PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Authentication/Android Authentication.md

 ```

-After the player is registered on the platform, they can use the authentication request to login using the username and password:
+After a player is registered on the platform, they can use the [AuthenticationRequest](/API Documentation/Request API/Authentication/AuthenticationRequest.md) to login using the *UserName* and *Password*:

 ```